Dictionary of Revolutionary Marxism

 TROTSKYISM

 A movement originated by Trotsky (see above) and his early followers, which has generally served a very negative role in the revolutionary movement.
 It has tended to be based mostly on petty-bourgeois elements and students from the upper, better educated strata of the working class.
-It has also tended to be highly dogmatic, sectarian and devisive (though the entire American revolutionary movement has also suffered from similar tendencies in recent decades).
+It has also tended to be highly dogmatic, sectarian and divisive (though the entire American revolutionary movement has also suffered from similar tendencies in recent decades).
 Lenin once remarked that anarchism was a kind of penalty for the opportunist sins of the working class movement.
 In the same sort of way, it might be said that Trotskyism has been a sort of penalty for the sins of Stalin (and his followers) and his authoritarian and often mistaken leadership of the world communist movement.
 However, Trotskyism is clearly not the correct path forward.
 There has never been a successful revolution led by any Trotskyite/Trotskyist party or movement.
 Their function is always more to oppose and carp against correct revolutionary tactics and strategies, and to hinder revolutionary progress by sowing divisions and disunity in the revolutionary movement.

 Curiously, the overall divisions within the revolutionary movement are almost always reproduced within Trotskyism itself.
-Thus there are both ultra-dogmatic “left”-sectarian Trotskyist organizations, and wishy-washy right-oppportunist Trotskyist groups and parties with little in the way of any clear or firm ideology.
+Thus there are both ultra-dogmatic “left”-sectarian Trotskyist organizations, and wishy-washy right-opportunist Trotskyist groups and parties with little in the way of any clear or firm ideology.
 The largest Trotskyist organizations in the U.S. are the right-opportunist ones who are inclined to view anybody who calls themselves a “socialist” as being a real socialist, such as the Workers World Party (WWP) and its split-off, the Party for Socialism and Liberation (PSL).

 [More to be added... ]